rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 The libcudf strings column only supports UTF-8 encoding for strings data.
 [UTF-8](https://en.wikipedia.org/wiki/UTF-8) is a variable-length character encoding wherein each character can be 1-4 bytes.
 This means the length of a string is not the same as its size in bytes.
-For this reason, it is recommended to use the `string_view` class to access these characters for most operations.
+For this reason, it is recommended to use the `cudf::string_view` class to access these characters for most operations.

 The `string_view.cuh` header also includes some utility methods for reading and writing